Skip to main content Skip to main navigation

 ngurrak barring is a 39‑kilometre arts and culture walking trail through the Dandenong Ranges, featuring eleven permanent artworks, five architectural nodes and storytelling signage along interconnected paths.
 The project is delivered in partnership with the Federal and State Governments.

-Thrivance: Then, Now, Next - Tiriki's Onus celebrates four generations of family history
+Thrivance: Then, Now, Next - Tiriki Onus celebrates four generations of family history

-Thrivance: Then, Now, Next is a powerful new sculptural installation located on Hillclimb Track in Sherbrooke Forest along the ngurrak barring trail.
+Thrivance: Then, Now, Next is a powerful new sculptural installation located on Pouncd Creek Track in Sherbrooke Forest along the ngurrak barring trail.

 Drawing from the Onus family archive, Thrivance: Then, Now, Next weaves together four generations of family history, activism, and creative expression that have taken place in goranwarrabil (the Dandenong Ranges).